The Drug War Debacle

 Despite hundreds of billions of dollars invested in the drug war, cocaine is cheaper and more available than ever.
 The war is now led by a general, Barry McCaffrey, who presides over a $16 billion budget, a lot more money than the U.S. spends for its poor and needy.
 Drug war critics cite ever-escalating costs, potential for corruption and erosion of civil liberties.
 The government now has broad powers to circumvent the Fourth Amendment right against unreasonable searches and seizures.

-Dan Baum has reported for The Wall Street Journal and Rolling Stone.
-His book on the drug war is Smoke and Mirrors.
+Dan Baum reported for The New Yorker, The Wall Street Journal and Rolling Stone.
+He is the author of Smoke and Mirrors, Citizen Coors, Nine Lives and Gun Guys.
+He died in 2020.